BobKoto/bob-site/spacergyfile01.md

         background-color: lightblue;
       }
 </style>
-This is an Android based 3D arcade game with 2 levels that run for just 60 seconds. &#128512;
+This is an Android based 3D arcade game with 2 levels that run for just 60 seconds.
+Perfect for playing during commercials, breaking up boredom, waiting on line at the DMV, or wherever... &#128512;

-Gameplay uses a mobile on-screen joystick to move your spaceship and intercept or evade objects.
-Player can set their preferred joystick position - left, center, or right.
-Level 1 has 3 player selectable speed setttings.

 [Back to screen shots](https://bobkoto.github.io/bob-site/image02)